 • Bernard Challandes has quietly carved out an impressive coaching CV since his career started in earnest when he took over at Yverdon in 1987.
 He stayed in the post for seven seasons, winning four lower-league titles, before moving to Young Boys.

 • His stay in Berne proved nowhere near as lengthy or successful, however, Challandes departing in 1995 with the club finishing bottom of the 12-team Swiss top flight after collecting just 17 points all season.
 A subsequent spell at Servette proved short-lived, and there followed a lengthy spell out of the limelight.

 • The lure of club football proved too strong for Challandes, however, and in 2007 he took charge of Zürich, leading them to the UEFA Cup round of 32 in his first season.
-A third league title in four years, and a new contract until 2012, followed in 2009, before securing UEFA Champions League group stage football for the first time at the start of 2009/10.
+The club's third league title in four years, and a new contract from Challandes until 2012, followed in 2009, the Swiss side securing UEFA Champions League group stage football for the first time at the start of 2009/10.

 ©UEFA.com 1998-2014.
 All rights reserved.

 |UEFA Champions League|